-Preparation for Endoscopy
+Preparation for endoscopy

-How the Endoscopy Works
+How the endoscopy works

-After the Endoscopy
+After the endoscopy

-Most people experience few side effects from the endoscopy, but there are some risks from the procedure.
-These include perforation in the stomach, upper small intestine, or esophagus, and bleeding where tissue samples were taken.
+Most people experience few side effects from the endoscopy, but the procedure does have some risks.
+These include perforation in your stomach, upper small intestine, or esophagus, and bleeding where tissue samples were taken.